rstacruz/backbone-patterns/README.md

 This assumes that your Backbone application is all contained in one HTML page.
-If your app spans across multiple HTML pages, and each page will be needing the same templates, you may be redundantly streaming the template data to the browser uneededly.
+If your app spans across multiple HTML pages, and each page will be needing the same templates, you may be redundantly streaming the template data to the browser unnecessarily.
 Consider using JST templates instead.

 Note that the given example assumes that the `#template-contact` element appears before you include JavaScript files, as it requires the template element to be